David Boukal [Head, Assoc. Prof.]

 I defended my PhD in May 2023.
 My PhD project was dedicated to the role of life-history and physiological traits in the structuring and dynamics of small standing water communities.
 Mainly theoretical, the approach I use is the development of trait-based mathematical models (with emphasis on body size and habitat domain as key traits in aquatic food webs) to investigate the impacts of climate change on the structure and dynamics of freshwater food webs.

-Derya Říha-Öztürk [PhD student, currently on maternal leave]
+Derya Riha [PhD student, currently on parental leave]

 András Csercsa [technician]

-Anand has joined our group in 2022.
-His thesis deals with the effects of varying temperatures on Daphnia life histories.
+Anand focuses on the effects of varying temperatures on Daphnia life histories (supervised by Claire Duchet).

 Pavel Soukup [undergraduate and PhD student in the lab, PhD thesis defended on 1 April 2022]